Updated December 6, 2024

 In the 1970s, urban agriculture became connected to social justice and environmental sustainability.

-In ghetto areas like the South Bronx and [Chicago’s] Humboldt Park, landlords often see arson as a way of profitably liquidating otherwise unprofitable assets.
+[In] the South Bronx and [Chicago’s] Humboldt Park, landlords often see arson as a way of profitably liquidating otherwise unprofitable assets.
 The usual strategy: drive out tenants by cutting off the heat or water; make sure the fire insurance is paid up; call in a torch.
 In effect, says [then-New York City Deputy Chief Fire Marshal John] Barracato, the landlord or businessman “literally sells his building back to the insurance company because there is nobody else who will buy it.”
 Barracato’s office is currently investigating a case in which a Brooklyn building insured for $200,000 went up in flames six minutes before its insurance policy expired.

 Community gardens in the ’70s marked the origins of the current renaissance in urban agriculture.
 Glowa noted that the true renaissance began in the 1990s when U.S. cities connected urban farms and gardens to solving food insecurity in the mid-1990s.
 Later, urban agriculture became increasingly connected to environmental justice activism, local food promotion, urban sustainability efforts, community health campaigns, and food justice activism.